 What Is Anxiety?

-People often think of and speak of anxiety as a one-size-fits-all diagnosis, but anxiety can manifest in a number of different ways.
+Now, people often think of and speak of anxiety as a one-size-fits-all diagnosis, but anxiety can manifest in a number of different ways.
 The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, (DSM-5) acknowledges several types of anxiety disorders.
 Here are a few:

 - Generalized Anxiety Disorder (GAD) – involves extreme feelings of anxiety and worry that last for at least six months.
 People will experience these feelings for the majority of the day and on more days than not.
 They may also feel irritable, restless, tense, and fatigued.
 GAD is the clinical name for what most people simply call anxiety.